fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 * MSBuild targets might be different in Mono
 * Don't rely the registry, also Mono can use a version of it, it can be fright with issues
 * Avoid Windows Forms/WPF in favour of native UI frameworks
-* Beware differences in [behaviour with loading assemblies](https://bugzilla.xamarin.com/show_bug.cgi?id=10906).
-A very niche problem though.
+* Beware differences in [behaviour with loading assemblies](https://bugzilla.xamarin.com/show_bug.cgi?id=10906) which is a very niche problem though.
 Generally the less trodden the code is, the more subtle differences there are.
-* When using NUnit, create your test fixtures with classes and methods, exactly the way you'd do in C#.
-(Trying to use modules as test fixtures will trigger odd behaviors on Xamarin Studio.)
+* When using NUnit, create your test fixtures with classes and methods, exactly the way you'd do in C# (Trying to use modules as test fixtures will trigger odd behaviors on Xamarin Studio).
 * Differences in F# Interactive DLL resolution.
 Use

         #I @"./lib/FAKE/tools"